 One of the reasons people are so attracted to the Blue Cave is the incredibly clear water that reflects a brilliant blue against the white limestone of the cave.
-If you want a chance to see this beautiful natural wonder, you will need to book a Blue Cave tour from Split.

-One a Blue Cave tour from Split, like the one we linked to above, you’ll visit Bisevo (where the cave is located), plus other nearby islands, Vis, Budikovac, Paklinski and Hvar island.
+On a Blue Cave tour from Split, like the one we linked to above, you’ll visit Bisevo (where the cave is located), plus other nearby islands, Vis, Budikovac, Paklinski and Hvar island.